pjambet/blog/content/posts/active-record-statement-cache.md

 ## Why does it actually matter?

 This is a small internal optimization that should be invisible in most cases.
-The generated queries are paramerized, so once they are cached, they can be reused regardless of the arguments.
+The generated queries are parameterized, so once they are cached, they can be reused regardless of the arguments.
 It should speed things up and all is well.

 I had an issue when hooking into Active Record's internals, using a custom module included into `ActiveRecord::Relation`: